-202.025 The races are held under the UIM rules: 202.026 The special conditions which in accordance with the UIM rules may be added or modified: 202.027 Time limit and place to which entries must be sent, and whether written, by fax, by email or by hand; 202.028 The amount of the entrance fee, except for Continental or World Championships for which there is no fee: 202.029 All information regarding the prizes for each race: 202.030 An entry form must be included in the advance programme.
-Where and when racing instructions can be obtained; 202.031 Transport facilities and concessions: 202.032 Terms and conditions of a mandatory insurance for personal and material damage to third parties, competitors included; - The minimum limit of coverages required; - The guality of risks to be covered by the insurance; - Whether insurances from other National Authorities are authorised and if they are, in which language they must be drawn up: - The amount of insurance fees to be paid on the spot (90 € maximum). - If the charge to the drivers for the insurance exceeds 90 euros, the UIM will fine the organising National Authority with twice the amount exceeding 90 euros per driver that they have had to pay the extra - UIM will then return only the extra insurance fee to each drivers National Authority.
+- 202.025 The races are held under the UIM rules; - 202.026 The special conditions which in accordance with the UIM rules may be added or modified: - 202.027 Time limit and place to which entries must be sent, and whether written, by fax, by email or by hand; - 202.028 The amount of the entrance fee, except for Continental or World Championships for which there is no fee; - 202.029 All information regarding the prizes for each race; - 202.030 An entry form must be included in the advance programme.
+Where and when racing instructions can be obtained; - 202.031 Transport facilities and concessions; - 202.032 Terms and conditions of a mandatory insurance for personal and material damage to third parties, competitors included; - The minimum limit of coverages required; - The quality of risks to be covered by the insurance; - Whether insurances from other National Authorities are authorised and if they are, in which language they must be drawn up; All insurances produced by visiting Nationality drivers must also be written in English as well as their native language to be accepted and authorized. - -The amount of insurance fees to be paid on the spot (90 € maximum).

-- 202.033 Minimum age of competitors; - 202.034 Times for practice per class and the interval between the heats; - 202.035 Full instructions regarding noise regulations; - 202.036 Date and times for scrutineering; - 202.037 Should no publicity be allowed during a race, this is to be mentioned in the advance-programme; - 202.038 The time limits for late starters and finishers; - 202.039 No modifications are to be made to any particular rule after the advance-programme is posted except if decided by the Race Committee and for cases of force majeure only.
-The modifications must be communicated, by written means, to the officials and participants, at least 1 hour before the first start. - 202.040 Place and time of the drivers meeting. - 202.041 The protest fee. (maximum 80 euro) - 202.042 Organisers must announce if they will supply fuel at the meeting, at what price, and to what manufacturing specification and octane rating. - 202.043 There must not be any financial penalty for not respecting any UIM rules other than what is provided for in the UIM rulebook. - 202.044 The cost of the buoy (maximum $200 \in$ ).
+- If the charge to the drivers for the insurance exceeds 90 euros, the UIM will fine the organising National Authority with twice the amount exceeding 90 euros per driver that they have had to pay the extra insurance. - UIM will then return only the extra insurance fee to each drivers National Authority. - 202.033 Minimum age of competitors; - 202.034 Times for practice per class and the interval between the heats: - 202.035 Full instructions regarding noise regulations; - 202.036 Date and times for scrutineering: - 202.037 Should no publicity be allowed during a race, this is to be mentioned in the advance-programme: - 202.038 The time limits for late starters and finishers: - 202.039 No modifications are to be made to any particular rule after the advance-programme is posted except if decided by the Race Committee and for cases of force majeure only.
+The modifications must be communicated, by written means, to the officials and participants, at least 1 hour before the first start. - 202.040 Place and time of the drivers meeting. - 202.041 The protest fee. (maximum 80 euro) - 202.042 Organisers must announce if they will supply fuel at the meeting, at what price, and to what manufacturing specification and octane rating. - 202.043 There must not be any financial penalty for not respecting any UIM rules other than what is provided for in the UIM rulebook. - 202.044 The cost of the buoy (maximum 200 €).